-I just want to add a personal pet peeve of mine: When the music stops, or if the “please hold, thank you for your patience” message pauses, I snap to attention, because I think the wait is over.
-One of the worst experiences I had on hold was waiting for an hour for a certain agency that not only paused the music to have a waiting message, but then interrupted that message to give me another one.
+I just want to add a personal pet peeve of mine: When the music stops, or if the “please hold, thank you for your patience” message pauses, I snap to attention because I think the wait is over.
+One of the worst experiences I had on hold was waiting for an hour for a certain agency that not only paused the music to have a waiting message but then interrupted that message to give me another one.
 Please, as a personal favor to your humble narrator, Do.
 Not.
 Do.
 This.
 Make your music and message flow seamlessly and only be stopped when the line is available.

 5. Escape From Queue: Yes, You Can Hit the Escape Key on a Call!

-This is one of the less common features, but definitely should go on your wish list.
+This is one of the less common features but definitely should go on your wish list.
 No one likes waiting on hold.
-We all have some better way to spend our time.
-The escape from queue lets you stop waiting on hold without abandoning the call fully.
+We all have some better ways to spend our time.
+The escape from the queue lets you stop waiting on hold without abandoning the call fully.
 After a minute or so on hold, the caller is informed that she can leave a message and someone will get back to her by the next business day, or give a number to be called back when the line clears up.
-This will definitely be a relief to anyone staring down the barrel of a long hold time.
+This will be a relief to anyone staring down the barrel of long hold time.
 If you think about it, your agents will be able to help more customers not only because they won’t be worn down by a long hold time, but they won’t have to spend valuable time apologizing to an angry customer for a long hold time.
 Everyone is happier with this system.

 6. 3-way calling/N-Way calling: Welcome to the Party!

 Many VoIP service providers have 3-way calling, or even more than three.
 The most I’ve heard of is thirteen.
 This is a different service than a conference bridge, which is a phone number you dial in to.
 With this method, use your IP phone’s Conference button, and call the second party, which puts the caller on hold.
 Then press it again to have the first caller rejoin the call.
-It sounds simple, and it really is.
+It sounds simple, and it is.

 It isn’t the technical aspects of this call that are so great, it’s the social proof you get from the third party.
 Lots of marketing gurus and networking experts recognize the value of 3-way calling.
-The TL;DR version of why it works is, the trust you have built up with the caller validates the third party, and the knowledge and experience of the third party validates the message.
+The TL;DR version of why it works is, the trust you have built up with the caller validates the third party, and the knowledge and experience of the third-party validates the message.